galviy/Discord-IPLogger-HTTP/README.md

 * node IPLogger.js
 * Open line 29 with nodepad++ and edit it to website do you want to do
 ![image](https://cdn.discordapp.com/attachments/751084293190582363/757231272618885161/unknown.png)
-* Good luck.
+* send your http://ip/ to your victim.

 # Warning
-* Don't use this tools for illegal things .
+* This code is free don't trying to sale this code for personal profit.